uaf-arctic-eco-modeling/dvm-dos-tem/joss-paper/paper.md

 The manual calibration process relies on an expert user to run ``DVMDOSTEM`` with special settings that allow for control and adjustment of the model during run-time in response to the user's assessment of the model outputs and behavior.
 In this mode ``DVMDOSTEM`` produces additional outputs in ``.json`` format that shadow the NetCDF outputs.
 The ``.json`` outputs are used by a dynamic plotting program that updates as new data becomes available.
 The user then stops the model, turns setting on/off, and adjustst parameters until they achieve the desired agreement between model outputs and target values.
 The graphical plotting program is named ``calibration_viewer.py`` and uses ``matplotlib`` {ref?} to build and display the interactive plot.

-#### Mads Assisted Calibration
+#### MADS Assisted Calibration

-The Mads assisted calibration uses numerical methods to help find optimum parameter values.
+The MADS assisted calibration uses numerical methods to help find optimum parameter values.
 The proccess is not fully automated and requires a skilled operator to carry out the steps and interpert the results.
 However using the numerical methods provides a much more organized and repeatable way to explore the parameter space.

-The Mads assisted calibration begins with a sensitivity analysis to find the most important parameters and is followed by an optimization step which used the MADS {ref?} library to optimize parameters.
+The MADS assisted calibration begins with a sensitivity analysis to find the most important parameters and is followed by an optimization step which used the MADS {ref?} library to optimize parameters.

-The sensitivity analysis effectively samples from the parameter space and carries out many runs with modifications to the parameters from across the parameter space.
+The sensitivity analysis samples from the parameter space and carries out many runs with modifications to the parameters from across the parameter space.
 Then outputs are analyzed to look for parameters that have the most impact on model outputs.
 The user is then able to choose a more appropriate range for the parameter space that is fed to the optimiaiton step.

 The optimizaitn step, with the MADS library, is using levenberg marquart gradient descent {ref?} to find parameters that result in model outputs most closely agreeing with the target values.